 Yes, we are also invited to test skis

-With nearly 1000 pairs of skis from the 20 plus brands showing, the aim is to try as many as you can in three days - and in whatever the conditions offer (see our blog).
+With nearly 1000 pairs of skis from the 20 plus brands showing, the aim is to try as many as you can in three days - and in whatever the conditions offer.
 Our objective at STYLE ALTITUDE is to discern really new AND game-changing skis for next season, the general trends for ski design and talk to the brand representatives to give as wide and UNBIASED a picture as possible for you to view what's on offer.
 We'll tell you what we liked testing and what we will be riding next winter.
 But we're not going to give any awards or dictates as to which skis you should buy.

 After all, the best tester Is you.